TurboWarp/docs/docs/website/unshared-projects.md

 :::caution
 Everything here is **speculation** based on open source developments.
 It's possible (but we think unlikely) that this is all a big misunderstanding.

-We ask that you don't go around saying things that will just scare people like "unshared project have one week left" (which is *not* proven) and instead link to this page which is always updated.
+We ask that you don't go around saying things that will just scare people like "unshared project have one week left" (which is *not* proven) and instead link to this page.

-We no longer provide time estimates because there is no way for us to predict that beyond blind guesses.
+We will no longer provide time guesses because there is no way for us to predict that beyond blind guesses which don't help anyone.
 :::

 ### What's actually happening {#whats-happening}